rustsbi/rustsbi/platform/k210/README.md

 > implementation.
 That provides the firmware code base specific SBI functions which are defined in the external
 > firmware specification.

 Since RustSBI has the implementation ID 4, its specific SBI extension is `0x0A000004`.
-We add a function to this specific SBI extension.
+We add the function mentioned above to this specific SBI extension.

 | Function Name | Function ID | Extension ID |
 |:-----|:----|:----|